Lomna21/Git-and-GitHub-Notes/Basics-git.md

 - git diff (branch name)  --> to compare commits, branches, files and more
 - git merge (branch name) --> to merge 2 branches

+# Pull Request
+- It lets you tell others about changes you've pushed to a branch in a repository on GitHub.

+# Pull COmmand
+git pull origin main
+used to fetch and download content from a remote repo and immediately update the local repo to match that content.

+# Resolving Merge Conflicts
+An event that takes place when Git is unable to automatically resolve differences in code between two commits.

+git log --> to get history of all the commits. from this we get hash value.

+# Undoing Changes
+Case 1 : staged changes
+git reset (file name) --> for perticular file git reset --> for all file

+Case 2 : commited changes (for one commit) get reset HEAD-1

+Case 3 : commited changes (for many commits) git reset (commit hash) git reset --hard (commit hash)

+# Fork
+A fork is a new repository that shares code and visibility settings with the original "upstream" repository.
+FOrk is a rough copy